-A great post on 8 hot updates to some of the coolest free Twitter tools out there hit the web this week, along with a wonderful introduction to Twitter tools for new users and a post on 9 Twitter apps that give you higher efficiency.
+A great post on 8 hot updates to some of the coolest free Twitter tools out there hit the web this week.

 Problogger talked about spending a month with Bufferapp, and we learned in 3 Tips To Make Your Daily Tweeting Easier how to use Buffer to make Twitter work for you even when you can’t or shouldn’t tweet, or are not in the mood.

 Some highlights from data released this week included:

 - Twitter had nearly seven times the growth of Facebook over the last five years